Robert Parker (wine critic): A new role for the wine critic

-Parker's 100-point rating system
+100-point rating system

 One of the most influential and controversial features of Parker's wine criticism is his 100-point rating system, which he popularized in conjunction with his friend Victor Morgenroth.
 Parker designed the system to counter what he believed to be confusing or inflated ratings by other wine writers—many of whom he accused of a conflict of interest, as they often had a financial interest in the wines they rated.
 The scale, now widely imitated in other publications (such as Wine Spectator), ranks wine on a scale from 50 to 100 points based upon the wine's color and appearance, aroma and bouquet, flavor and finish, and overall quality level or potential.
 Therefore, 51 rather than 100 different ratings are possible.
 Although some critics, such as Jancis Robinson, argue that numerical rating systems are questionable—given the subjectivity of wine tasting and the variance in scores that a wine's age and the circumstances of tasting can cause—similar 100-point scoring systems are widely used by American reviewers.
 Many British reviewers, such as Jancis Robinson and Clive Coates, still prefer a 20-point system.

 Retailers in North America often mark wines with Parker's point scores, using printed cards attached to the shelves.
 Parker cautions buyers that they should read the tasting notes to determine whether or not the wine is made in a style they will like; he states on his website:

 Parker argues that he scores wines on how much pleasure they give him.
 He, and others, have said that it is the obscurity, corruption, and other problems of the appellation system that made his consumer-oriented approach necessary.
 For example, the Bordeaux Wine Official Classification of 1855 was based entirely upon the château's reputation and trading price in 1855.
 However, since then many châteaux have sold much of their vineyards; others have bought additional vineyards far away.
 The original winemakers are long dead.
 Parker says that this state of affairs was responsible for creating an injustice for consumers, causing mediocre wine to be sold at too high a price, and good wine to be sold at too low a price.
 He says of the 1855 classifications, "At most, these classifications should be regarded by both the wine connoisseur and novice as informational items of historical significance only."

 Parker has admitted that emotions do matter, contrary to the seeming objectivity of the 100-point scale: "I really think probably the only difference between a 96-, 97-, 98-, 99-, and 100-point wine is really the emotion of the moment."

 Parker is considered an unusually fast taster, and during an initial assessment he may keep a wine in his mouth for only four or five seconds before determining whether it is potentially a wine of 80 points or above.
 Mediocre wines will then be dismissed while those with potential are tasted twice or three times in succession before the final score is determined.